 Better yet, build American...

 Buying American ain’t easy these days with more and more companies moving overseas and more and more local stores being squeezed out of existence.
 It is even harder to buy local during a pandemic (though that is when it is needed the most).
 I suck at it myself but we should do the best we can.
-Buying American makes us more patriotic than being the guy with the biggest flag on the street – especially if that flag is not American made.
+Buying American makes us more patriotic than being the guy with the biggest flag on the street – especially if that flag is not American-made.

-Speaking of pandemic, try to find American-made masks.
+Speaking of pandemics, try to find American-made masks.
 It makes zero sense that we keep sending our money overseas for masks, especially our stimulus money.
 If we are going to be stuck in this mess for a while we might as well embrace some sort of corona-economy and find new ways to keep our money here.

-It’s tough to keep your business in America when the “rules of game” make it more profitable to move overseas.
+It’s tough to keep your business in America when the “rules of the game” make it more profitable to move overseas.
 It’s worse for small businesses with more failing and fewer starting – they need our help.
 When you help small businesses or just buy American in general then you help us all.